Ficool

 Hope.

-It crept in like a draught under the door.
+It crept in quietly, like a draught beneath a door.
 Uninvited.
 Unwanted.
-But real all the same.
+Real all the same.

-They didn't speak much after that.
+They did not speak much after that.
 The lesson wound down in a quiet, thoughtful hush.
-Tonks gathered her parchment, humming a tune he didn't recognise.
-Remus packed his notes more slowly than usual, fingers stiffer than they'd been that morning.
+Tonks gathered her parchment, humming a tune he did not recognise.
+Remus packed his notes more slowly than usual, fingers stiffer than they had been that morning.
+The stiffness was spreading now, a dull echo of what waited in his mind.

 At the door, she paused.
 Her hair was soft rose now, threaded with moon-silver.